 According to AARP, "Eighty percent of seniors say they want to stay in their own homes as they grow older."

 Think of a frail, elderly person you know or someone with a chronic illness.
 Maybe it is someone like your mother, your grandpa, or your disabled neighbor.
 They are comfortable in their own home or apartment.
 They wish to remain independent and involved their community.
 Interfaith Caregivers helps them do that!

-In 2012 Interfaith Caregivers assisted 492 clients!
-Our volunteers drove 70,896 miles and donated 7,709 hours to help their neighbors with rides, visits, chores and other services at no charge.
+As of October 31, 2013, Interfaith Caregivers has assisted 490 clients!
+Our 171 volunteers have driven 91,305 miles and donated 8,276 hours to help their neighbors with rides, visits, chores and other services at no charge.

 Yet the most important things are building a relationship… sharing time and stories… smiles and hugs…knowing that someone else cares.
 Interfaith volunteers and clients often develop friendships which last years.